craigmckeachie/handsonreact.com/docs/A13-HigherOrderComponents.md

 ### Composition vs. HOCs

 1. To better understand when to use HOCs it is helpful to compare them to using composition with components.
-Paste the code below in `main.jsx` to see how composition can be used to combine components.
+Paste the code below in `main.js` to see how composition can be used to combine components.

 ```js
 function Inner(props) {